sqids/sqids-spec/README.md

 ## 📋 Notes

-- The reason "prefix" character is used is to randomize sequential inputs (eg: [0, 1], [0, 2], [0, 3]).
+- The reason `prefix` character is used is to randomize sequential inputs (eg: [0, 1], [0, 2], [0, 3]).
 Without the extra prefix character embedded into the ID, the output would start with the same characters.
 - Internal shuffle function does not use random input.
 It consistently produces the same shuffle.
 - The blocklist should be a list of unacceptable words.
 At this point it is empty in the specification.
 Ideally we'd maintain a repository of these words (or use an existing one), and the words would be embedded into the library (since the codebase does not import any 3rd party libs).